nlclark216/Anisongs-Capstone/documentation/TENOR_API_docs.md

       "errors": {
-        "page": "Page must be greater than or equal to 1", "size": "Size must be between 1 and 20", "maxLat": "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be between 1 and 20", "artistId": "Artist ID must be greater than 0" }
-        "minLat": "Minimum latitude is invalid",
-        "minLng": "Maximum longitude is invalid",
-        "maxLng": "Minimum longitude is invalid",
-        "minPrice": "Minimum price must be greater than or equal to 0", "maxPrice": "Maximum price must be greater than or equal to 0" }
     }
     ```